Unsaturated Zone Calculations

 With degree of saturation,

-With water content,
+is the water content,

 The Single Effective Stress calculation approach is available for all failure criteria models except for the Barcelona model.
 According to Bishop (1959), the single effective stress for unsaturated soils is written as: